Code-the-Dream-School/node-essentials/lessons/lesson11-extras.md

 These are some ideas.
 Don't try to do them all, just one or two as your schedule permits, or do some other idea that you come up with.
 Keep it simple!

+---

+## **11.10 How to Begin Your Own Node Project**

+You began this project by cloning the node-homework repository.
+What if you want to create your own Node project?
+You don't need to do it now, but, for reference, here are steps you might use in the future.
+Of course, different people do this in various ways.

+1. Create a repository on Github.
+You use the plus button on the upper right of the Github page.
+Give it a title, choose a visibility, give it a README, and perhaps give it a license.
+Copy the URL for the newly created repository to your clipboard.

+2. Git clone the repository to your laptop.
+Do not do the clone from within another Git repository.
+Nested repositories are a mess.

+3. Change to the directory created when you cloned.
+Start VSCode.
+Create a .gitignore, typically with these files, but sometimes with others as well:

+    ```
+    node_modules/
+    tmp/
+    .env
+    .DS_Store
+    ```

+4. Run "npm init".
+You can take the defaults, but you can change them as well.

+5. Do an npm install of the packages you know you will need.
+Of course, you will probably add to this list over time.
+Have a look at the packages you've accumulated for node-homework, as listed in package.json.
+These are often useful for other projects.
+Remember to use `--save-dev` for those packages that are only needed in development.

+6. Do a git add and commit of what you've done so far.
+Then push it to your Github repository.
+You still have only the main branch.

+7. Go back to your Github for the repository.
+Open Settings -> Rules -> Rulesets and create a new branch ruleset.
+Call it "protect default branch".
+Add a branch target for the default branch, which is main.
+Restrict deletions, block force pushes, and **require a pull request before merging**.
+What does this do for you?
+It makes sure you don't push to main.
+Whenever you work on a project, you create a branch, make changes to that branch, git add, git commit, git push (for the branch), and create a pull request.
+These are good habits.

+This just describes the basics.
+You could configure your Github repository with other steps governing the workflow, such as a trigger for automated tests, or automated syntax checking and code format checking.
+You could create a specific form for pull requests, as is common for a team.

+---